Los Angeles Head Injury Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Los Angeles is the largest city in California and the second-largest city in the entire United States.
+Los Angeles is the largest city in California and the second-largest in the entire United States.
 In fact, based on the 2020 United States Census, L.A.
 County had a population of 3,849,297 as of July 1, 2021.
-Los Angeles is 50.2 percent female, with 12.9 percent of residents being 65 years of age and older, 20.3 percent being under 18 years of age, and 5.5 percent less than 5 years of age.
+Los Angeles is 50.2 percent female, with 12.9 percent of residents being 65 years of age and older, 20.3 percent being under 18 years of age, and 5.5 percent being under 5 years of age.

 The 9,829,544 residents also make Los Angeles County the largest county in the country, and the United States Bureau of Economic Analysis (BEA) reported that Los Angeles had a gross metropolitan product of over $1.0 trillion.
 The city comprises several different neighborhoods and districts, including Chinatown, Venice, Skid Row, and Playa Vista, among many others.
 Considered one of the busiest cities in California, it is no surprise that various accidents and injuries occur every day in Los Angeles.

-The brain and head injury attorneys at Arash Law represent people all over the Los Angeles area who have suffered serious head injuries caused by the negligence of other parties.
-We know that many factors are involved in these cases, which is why we work hard to help people prove their cases in court.
+The head injury attorneys at Arash Law can represent clients in the Los Angeles area who have suffered serious head injuries caused by the negligence of other parties.
+We know that many factors are involved in these cases, which is why we work hard to help people justify their cases in negotiations or in court.

-A serious head injury can have potentially lifelong effects on a person, so you should not wait too long to get legal help.
-Arash Law, founded by Arash Khorsandi Esq., fully understands the kinds of costs people are dealing with in these cases and works closely with clients so they have proper guidance about which actions to take throughout their cases.
+A serious head injury can have potentially lifelong effects on a person, so it’s recommended not to wait too long to get legal help.
+Arash Law understands the kinds of costs people are dealing with in these cases and works closely with clients so they have proper guidance about which actions to take throughout their cases.

 The American Association of Neurological Surgeons reported that the following sports and recreational activities represented the categories contributing to the highest number of head injuries treated in American hospital emergency rooms in 2018: